jcbendernh/PowerAppsCosmosDB/README.md

   NOTE:  If you want to combine the field and label together, you can use the concatenate function.
 Here is an example...  <b>Concatenate("Humidity:  ",Text(Round(ThisItem.humidity,2)))</b><br>
   For more information on PowerApp formulas, check out <a href="https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/formula-reference" target="_blank">Formula reference for PowerApps</a>.
   </li>
   <li>Last of all, we need to add a back button to the top of the DetailScreen.
-Click on the DetailScreen outside of the gallery and within the Menu bar select Insert | Icons | Back icon...
+Click on the DetailScreen <b>outside of the gallery</b> and within the Menu bar select <b>Insert | Icons | Back icon</b>...

   ![Alt text](/imgs/backicon.gif?raw=true)
   </li>
   <li>Position the back icon to the top left corner of the form.
-You may have to reposition your gallery to accomodate the icon</li>
+You may have to reposition your gallery to accomodate the icon.</li>
   <li>Highlight the back icon and under its' advanced properties, change Onselect to <b>Navigate(BrowseScreen, ScreenTransition.UnCover)</b>

   ![Alt text](/imgs/backicononselect.gif?raw=true)
   </li>
   <li>Now we are ready to test.
 Click <b>Preview the App icon</b> in the upper right and test your screen.
 Within the BrowseScreen, search on a device and drill into it's details.
-If everything is successful, congratulations, you have successfully completed this section.</li>
+If everything works as expected, you have successfully completed this section.</li>
 </ol>